mccullochk/react-toolbox-themr/README.md

 export default App;
 ```

-Although `ThemeProvider` is exposed by react-toolbox, you can add your own importing directly from [react-css-themr](https://github.com/javivelasco/react-css-themr).
+Although `ThemeProvider` is exposed by react-toolbox, you can add your own import directly from [react-css-themr](https://github.com/javivelasco/react-css-themr).

 **Finally, *make sure* the components you use from react-toolbox are imported without bundled css:**